We arrived at another Monday. Before it leaves us, I would like to take a moment to reflect what happened today.

 It has been a long time since I've even come onto the grad café.
 Moving to London and starting grad school has really taken any free time I used to have to just surf the web and engulfed it, but I am incredibly happy about that.

 First term has finished and I am now progressing into my second round of courses before I hit the heavy 4 months of dissertation writing that is to come in the spring.
-I'm more excited about finally getting to do some research but also nervous about the prospect of finding a supervisor, and actually working on it all.
+I'm more excited about finally getting to do some research but also nervous about the prospect of

 It's been a long while since I've blogged; I've been slacking.
 It's been an interesting couple of weeks.
 In late January I got accepted to UC Davis, which was one of my top choices!!!
 I'll be visiting later this month.
 I was really worried about my GPA, which killed my application last time.
 Well... small sigh of relief.